nodeschool/madrid/firstgathering.md

 ### Attendance

 We were extremely lucky to have 60% of people that had signed up;
-it may look like a low number, but for Node.js Madrid it is approximately our best percentage ever.
+it may look like a low number, but in Node.js Madrid it is seldom above 50%, so this is probably our best attendance percentage ever.

-The facilitators also complained that we had not limited the number of attendees, which was not something I was willing to do since their policy is "open access": anyone coming from the street should be able to participate.
+The Medialab-Prado representatives also complained that we had not limited the number of attendees in Meetup.com, but this was something I was not willing to do since their policy is "open access": anyone coming from the street should be able to participate.
 Limiting attendance in Meetup would have meant leaving people out,